Rabbi Esther Hugenholtz

 Tikkun Olam

-Mallory Hellman was born into the tiny but mighty Jewish community of New Orleans, where she developed a taste for jazz and funk music and a hearty appetite for spicy cuisine.
-She did most of her growing up in South Florida, then went to Harvard to study English and American Literature and Language.
+Mallory Hellman was born into the tiny but mighty Jewish community of New Orleans, where she developed a taste for jazz and funk music and a vehement insistence on using pecans to make charoset.
+She spent the majority of her childhood years in South Florida, then went to Harvard to study English and American Literature and Language.
 After a brief and harrowing stint in the New York publishing industry, she moved to Iowa City in 2012 to get her MFA in fiction from the Writers’ Workshop.
 Since 2015, she has served as the director of the Iowa Youth Writing Project.
-When she’s not directing troops of undergrads or perusing junior high students’ novel excerpts, Mallory enjoys yoga, cooking, grassroots activism, outdoor sports that involve mountains (a slight geographic pity), and spending time with her partner Charlotte.
-Most of all, Mallory loves teaching, which is why she is thrilled to teach at Agudas Achim Sunday school in addition to her role as Tikkun Olam chair.
+Outside of her IYWP life, Mallory enjoys yoga, cooking, grassroots activism, outdoor sports that involve mountains (a bit of a pity in Iowa), dancing, and going to concerts and music festivals.
+Most of all, Mallory loves teaching, which is why she is thrilled to be part of the faculty at Agudas Achim Sunday school in addition to her role as Tikkun Olam chair.

 Hannah Sandler